igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
 * Render map on status screen only after opening the screen (show message during render)
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
-* Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels and flippers are expensive items).
 * Display product capabilities in shop display
 * Allow to loan money, starts action by which you need to have repaid the person OR ELSE!
 * status screen implement handleInventoryClick for liquor types (also see item-actions)